Qumulo/docs/administrator-guide/nfs4-exports.md

 ## Visibility of IP-Restricted Exports

 NFSv4 respects IP restrictions on exports in that only clients with allowed IPs will be able to access the contents of an export.
 However, clients without access to an export will still be able to see it as a directory when traversing above exports; the restrictions are only applied when attempting to access the contents of the export.
 In other words, the names of exports are public to all NFSv4 clients, regardless of IP restrictions.
+This behavior cannot be disabled.

 ## 32 Bit Sanitizations